 Speaking of Summer

 A literary thriller about one woman's desperate search for her missing twin sister, a multi-layered mystery set against the neighborhoods of Harlem.
 In Speaking of Summer, critically acclaimed author Kalisha Buckhanon has created a postmodern, fast-paced story of urban peril and victim invisibility, and the fight to discover truth at any cost.
-A Ms. Magazine “Reads for the Rest of Us” and AALBC 2019 Pick.
+Selected for: A 2019 or Summer Book Pick for O Magazine, Essence, TIME, Ms. Magazine, The Grio, AALBC, The New York Post, Bustle, Buzzfeed, LitHub, USA Today, The Brooklyn Rail, Minneapolis Star-Tribune, Herald Standard, The National, CrimeReads and The Journal Sentinel.

 Solemn Redvine is a precocious Mississippi girl who senses a nearby baby may be her half-sibling: the outcome of her father’s mistakes with a married woman who lives in their mobile home community.
 After Solemn witnesses a man drop the baby down a community well, she struggles to understand the event, leaving her forever changed.
 When her father’s next mistake – a robbery – lands Solemn in a group home for troubled girls, she meets a Chicago delinquent who wants to escape.
 Solemn is an Essence, Bustle, Hello Beautiful, Deep South and Citizen-Times Reading List Pick.